-Crowns can also be made out of other materials such as gold and porcelain-fused-to-metal and all-porcelain crowns with zirconia.
+When you receive crowns in Red Deer, AB T4R 2T4, they can also be made out of other materials such as gold and porcelain-fused-to-metal and all-porcelain crowns with zirconia.
 Each of these options has pros and cons, and your dentist will be happy to discuss them with you.

 Generally, crowning a tooth will require two to three visits.
 During the first visit, your tooth is prepared and impressions are taken and used for the creation of your crown.
 A temporary crown will be attached to your tooth for protection purposes until your permanent crown is ready.
 During your second visit, your permanent crown will be permanently cemented to your tooth.

 If you’re looking to receive dental crowns in Red Deer, please contact us to schedule a consultation.
 Please note that your dentist will have to permanently alter your tooth to place the crown.
 We also provide dental bridges in Red Deer as another restorative option.

 Crowns are natural-looking replacements for missing teeth when combined with bridgework.
 Bridgework spans the space of the missing tooth and requires a minimum of three crowns.
 Two of these crowns will be attached on top of healthy teeth (abutment teeth) on either side of the missing tooth.
 These two abutment teeth support the third crown placed in between them, which is called a pontic.
 The number of crowns needed to bridge the gap is dependent on the number of missing teeth.